Musical Theatre (B.F.A.)

 PLEASE NOTE: The Early Action/Early Decision option will not be offered to applicants in musical theatre or acting due to the timing of the audition process.

-The Regular Admissions Deadline for the Common Application and the Acceptd application for BFA Musical Theatre is Sunday, December 1, 2019.
+The Regular Admissions Deadline for the Common Application and the Acceptd application for BFA Musical Theatre has passed.

 You will not receive any further notification regarding your prescreening until your applications (Common Application and Acceptd) are complete.

-We have joined the Musical Theatre Common Prescreen!
-Please find a listing of the other schools involved and the full list of requirements here.
-Our choices have been listed below and include the Option as referred to in the full list.
+Please find the full list of requirements here.
+Our choices have been listed below and include the "Option" as referred to in the full list.

-All candidates will be asked to upload the following to Acceptd using PDF format:
+All candidates will be asked to upload the following to Acceptd (details explained below the bullet-point list):

 - A brief résumé (.pdf), including theatrical activities in high school, during summers, honors and awards received, leadership activities or offices held, and other significant non-theatrical activities.